 Are You A Mountain Biking Spud?

 Continuing forward, Michael stops us for a moment and warns us that we’re now getting into some downhill within the resort boundaries.
 Pomerelle in the winter is pretty mellow terrain-wise.
 In my mind I’m thinking, “How tough can it be?”
 Michael leads and we follow.
 The first set of tight banked turns hint a little at the upcoming fun like the initial climb of a roller coaster.
 Pulling out of the last set of linked turns, the trail suddenly bombs straight downhill.
 Accelerating quickly, we suddenly start hopping off big logs, swooping into more tight G-style turns.
 You never know what to expect around the next corner!
 Suddenly out of nowhere, we slam on the brakes.
 Holy crap!
 This trail is like a bucking bronco.
-In front of us is a dead tree that had just fallen and exploded during last night’s huge windstorm.
+In front of us is a dead tree that had just fallen and exploded during a recent windstorm.

 Some Call This Trail Spud.
 Others Tater Tots.
 We Call It FUN!